fadeoutsoftware/WASDI/docs/ProgrammingTutorials/AppsGoodPractices.rst

 3. Check for Mandatory Parameters
 ----------------------------

 Your application should always validate that mandatory parameters have been provided.
 If a required parameter is missing, the app should log a clear message and exit gracefully.
-Exiting with a `DONE` status is generally preferred in this case, as it clearly indicates to the user that it is not due to an issue with the application, but rather with the inputs.
+Exiting with a `DONE` status is generally preferred in this case, as it clearly indicates to the user that it is not due to an issue with the application, but rather a problem with the inputs.

 .. code-block:: python